emacs-exordium/exordium/README.md

 <kbd>C-c r P</kbd> | Show all includes for the current file.
 <kbd>C-c r T</kbd> | Show the tag list for the current file.

-#### Using Flymake
+#### Using syntax checker

-"Rtags diagnostics" is a way to get compilation warnings and errors from rdm, and display them using Flymake in buffers.
-It is enabled by default if you run rdm from Emacs.
+"Rtags diagnostics" is a way to get compilation warnings and errors from rdm, and display them using Flymake or Flychek in buffers.
+Set the variable `exordium-rtags-syntax-checker` to `:flymake` (default) or to `:flycheck` to select the syntax-checker in use.

+The compilation warnings are  enabled by default if you run rdm from Emacs.
 Otherwise you can turn it on manually with `M-x rtags-diagnostics` bound to <kbd>C-c r D</kbd>.

 By default Powerline displays the name of the buffer in green if the project compiles and in red if there are errors: